The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Father’s Day in the Lower Mainland

-Below is a list of festivals and events that typically take place on or around the Father’s Day weekend.
-Most of these activities happen again in 2025.
+Below is a list of festivals and events that took place on or around the Father’s Day weekend in 2025.
+These events will likely feature again in 2026, though exact details are to be confirmed.

-In addition to festivals, there are also lots of fun activities for dads to do with their families in the Lower Mainland.
+In addition to festivals, there are lots of fun activities for dads to do with their families in the Lower Mainland.
 Top choices include Whale Watching Adventures, walking tours with Forbidden Vancouver or Historical Chinatown Tours, outdoor adventure games with Vancouver Mysteries, and ziplining and ropes course opportunities with WildPlay in Maple Ridge.
 The rides at Playland at the PNE also operate on weekends in June.
+For dads and their older children, there are also virtual reality games at Zero Latency.

-For baseball fans, the Vancouver Canadians play all weekend at Nat Bailey Stadium.
+For sports fans, the Vancouver Canadians play all weekend at Nat Bailey Stadium, and the Vancouver Bandits have a basketball game in Langley.
 And for lovers of Shakespeare and live theatre, there are plays at Bard on the Beach.
+There is also live theatre in Deep Cove on Vancouver’s North Shore.

-ScotFestBC features a wide variety of events and things to see.
-There is live music, dancing, a beer garden, market vendors, pipe bands, workshops and family-friendly activities.
-Also at the event are the BC Highland Games where athletes compete in all kinds of sports including the Stone Putt and Caber Toss.
+Langley Community Days features a wide variety of events and things to see.
+There is live music, a beer garden, market vendors, and family-friendly activities.
+Bands that performed at the event in 2025 were Trilojay, the Dave Hartney Band, Fleetwood Magic and a number of others.

 Pops & Hops at the Improv Centre

 The Improv Centre on Granville Island is a theatre specializing in comedy improv.
-The last number of years the centre has had a special Pops & Hops Father’s Day-themed show where all the jokes were about dads.
+The last number of years the centre has had a special show on the Father’s Day weekend.
+In 2025 the Father’s Day Special began at 2:00 pm on the Sunday.
+The show featured all sorts of jokes about dads (to pay him back for all the dumb jokes he’s made over the course of the year).

 Baseball at Nat Bailey Stadium

-The Vancouver Canadians play baseball against Spokane at Nat Bailey Stadium each day between June 12th and the 15th in 2025.
-The game on the 14th is also Blue Jays day which will feature an appearance from a former Toronto Blue Jays player.
+The Vancouver Canadians played baseball against Spokane at Nat Bailey Stadium each day between June 12th and the 15th in 2025.
+The game on the 14th was also Blue Jays day which featured an appearance from a former Toronto Blue Jays player.

-Last year on the Father’s Day Sunday it was Family Fun Sunday, which meant that kids under the age of 12 could run around the bases after the game was done.
-This may or may not be the case again in 2025.
+On Father’s Day this year it was Family Fun Sunday, which meant that kids under the age of 12 could run around the bases after the game was over.

 Sasquatch Days